ChristopherHowe/GraphRAG/README.md

 [Introduction to Datasets and loaders](https://www.youtube.com/watch?v=mDEoJhQEIuY) [Linq Embedd Model](https://huggingface.co/Linq-AI-Research/Linq-Embed-Mistral), chosen because at top of [embedding leaderboard](https://huggingface.co/spaces/mteb/leaderboard)
 [Qdrant Guide on how to set up graphRAG](https://qdrant.tech/documentation/examples/graphrag-qdrant-neo4j)

+# Possible Issues
+Currently not merging or connecting nodes that are similar but not exact: example, Norman and Normans